 The sub-committee chairs will be appointed by the Chairperson of the Board from among the Board of Directors and other representatives of the organizations who are Full Members.
 These sub-committee chairs shall select and enlist committee members with the advice and counsel of the Chairperson of the Institute.

 There shall be an Executive Committee of the Board of Directors consisting of the officers of the Institute, the Immediate Past Chair and the Executive Director.
 The Executive Committee shall have the power to act for the Board of Directors in the interim between meetings of the Board in the management of the Institute‘s affairs and shall oversee all of the Institute’s functions.
 The Membership may restrict the powers of the Executive Committee as it deems appropriate and may provide for the manner in which the Executive Committee exercises such powers.
 The Executive Committee shall promptly report to the Board of Directors and Membership all actions taken.

 Finance and Administration Committee

 The purpose of this standing committee is to provide management for the Institute’s finances and operations.
 This committee is chaired by the Secretary/Treasurer.
-It shall consist of a Vice-Chairperson and no fewer than two other members.
+It shall consist of the members of the Executive Committee, one of which will be appointed Vice-Chairperson.
 The committee, after consultation with the Board, presents to the Membership at the annual meeting the proposed budget consisting of estimated income and expenditures for the Institute for the coming fiscal year.

 The Membership Committee is responsible for oversight and implementation of the recruitment of new members and the re-qualifying process for the existing Institute members.
 The committee will ensure compliance with all membership policies and procedures approved by the Board of Directors.